 By the time I was three, my sister was a sophomore in high school, my oldest brother was approaching adolescence, and little Mark was already attending a local elementary school in our hometown of Wellesley, Massachusetts.

 Given the repressed ambiance of the 1950s, my poor mother had only one option back then – to be a homemaker.
-While she broke free and joined the workforce out of both necessity and desire ten years later, her life in 1958 was a relentless series of visits to the market; preparing meals; changing beds; driving children to everything from games and practices to doctors’ appointments, and cleaning the house.
+While she broke free and joined the workforce out of both necessity and desire ten years later, her life in 1958 was a relentless series of visits to the market; preparing meals; changing beds; driving children to everything from games and practices to doctors’ appointments and cleaning the house.
 Even then, I recognized that it would have been a lot more manageable for her personally if I hadn’t been in the way.
-In actuality, it was the kind of monotonous life that actually did in another intelligent Wellesleyite, Sylvia Plath, a few years down the road.
 For my more practical, less emotional mother, it created a conundrum: So what to do about little Shaunie?